Home » Latest In: » CSP News & Analysis » Solar EOR a Big Win for GlassPoint

 by Susan Kraemer

-The greenhouses that contain GlassPoint’s 1 GW Miraah solar EOR during construction at the Amal oil field in Oman
+Giant greenhouses contain GlassPoint’s concentrated solar thermal steam production at the Amal oil field in Oman

 Unlike other CSP developers who leverage the heat of the sun as the “fuel” for a power block that then generates electricity to the grid; GlassPoint’s enclosed troughs are simply employed in the direct production of steam, focusing on what the company sees as an ignored market for heat.